|

 illegal in Sweden, Norway, the Netherlands, Britain, Switzerland and

-illegal in Italy.
+Australia.
 Some people argue that the anonymity is important because

 without it men stop donating in sufficient numbers to meet the demand.
 But this